Video shows Trump, Epstein chatting at 1992 Mar-a-Lago party

 Later in the video, Epstein arrives at Trump’s Florida estate, and the two men are seen talking and gesturing at the women on the dance floor.

-Epstein is facing federal charges of sexually abusing dozens of underage girls in the early 2000s.
-Trump has acknowledged that he knew Epstein but said he “had a falling out with him a long time ago.”
+Epstein is currently in jail, facing federal charges in New York of sexually abusing dozens of underage girls in the early 2000s.
+His indictment, unsealed last week, shows conspiracy and sex trafficking charges that could result in up to 45 years in prison if convicted.
+He has pleaded not guilty.

+Trump has acknowledged that he knew Epstein but said he “wasn’t a fan.”

+“I knew him like everybody in Palm Beach knew him,” Trump said earlier this month.
+“He was a fixture in Palm Beach.
+I had a falling out with him a long time ago.
+I don’t think I’ve spoken to him for 15 years.”

+Trump’s Labor Secretary Alexander Acosta stepped down last week amid the tumult over his handling of a 2008 secret plea deal with Epstein.